MicrosoftDocs/windows-iotcore-docs/windows-iotcore/tutorials/quickstarter/DeviceSetup.md

 > [!TIP]
 > We recommend plugging your device into an external display to see the default application booting up.

+> [!IMPORTANT]
+> If you're looking to flash a custom image, select "Custom" from the OS Build dropdown, follow the instructions [here](https://docs.microsoft.com/en-us/windows-hardware/manufacture/iot/create-a-basic-image) to create a basic image, and follow the rest of the instructions below to finish.

 1. Download the Windows 10 IoT Core Dashboard [here](https://developer.microsoft.com/en-us/windows/iot/Downloads).